threatexpress/threatexpress/docs/blogs/2018/threat-mitigation-strategies-observations-recommendations.md

 Of the systems and networks evaluated in recent years, none have required client-to-client communications.
 In fact, most have already implemented some type of host-based firewall.
 Yet in every network evaluated to date, all have been configured to allow client-to-client communication.
 Often the systems, network and defensive teams were unaware that such communications were allowed.
 In other instances administrative functions were identified as reasons for allowing communication.

-__Example:__ During review, each network staff identifies that host-based firewalls have been implemented; however, initiating a connection to other clients using multiple ports and protocols has always been successful.
+**Example:** During review, each network staff identifies that host-based firewalls have been implemented; however, initiating a connection to other clients using multiple ports and protocols has always been successful.
 Most often the staff cite requirements for system and network administration using Server Message Block (SMB), Remote Desktop Protocol (RDP) or another Remote Administration Tool (RAT).
 In several instances, security tools were also identified as reasoning for allowing client-to-client communications.

 !!!
 Note
 There are multiple methods of allowing communications for administrative purposes only when required and should never be allowed perpetually.

 ### Recommendation: Prevent client-to-client communication

 Simply implement and configure host and network based firewalls, IPTables, Access Control Lists (ACLs), etc. Leverage any and all capabilities of the network and organization.
 Preventing these communications limits a threat's ability to move freely throughout the network, reduces the likelihood of privileged account discovery, forces an increase in time and effort (more activities and artifacts), and therefore can increase the defender's ability to detect.

 !!!
 Note
 Effective configuration of host based firewalls requires a thorough understanding of what network traffic should occur (what does normal look like?).

-* * *
+---

 ## Server-to-client communication